 Which bring us back to the question, how employable do you think you are?
-Or more specifically, how employable do your potential employers thing you are?
+Or more specifically, how employable do your potential employers think you are?

 This is a key challenge we tackle in Project Global Citizen and is equally applicable to both international and domestic students who want to succeed in a global marketplace.

 During the program, you’ll gain insights into culturally-influenced expectations that no-one may have thought to explain to you before.

 - Previous Project Scholars have commented “I wish someone had explained this to me when I first arrived in Australia.”

 - Another Scholar has expressed that “up until now, I never understood the expectations of my lecturers and fellow students”.

 - Learning these “unwritten rules” about the local culture is important not just to your student life.
 The cultural bridging skills you develop during Project Global Citizen will also be critical for your professional life when working internationally.

 Whether you’re an international student in Australia or an Australian seeking employment internationally, you already have a suite of transferable skills that should be valuable to organisations, especially multinational companies, government employers and companies with international clients.

 However, potential employers may not initially realise this.
 Instead, they could have concerns about your ability to be a good cultural fit in the workplace.

 Project Global Citizen puts you at an advantage in this regard.